Best daily deals

 When you’re using headphones with glasses, comfort isn’t the only concern: audio quality is highly affected by a proper fit.
 Plenty of headphones include synthetic or leather ear pads, and these stiff materials leave gaps around your glasses.
 We recommend looking for headphones with either very soft, or extremely pliable padding so it goes around the glasses arms as best as possible.
 That way, you’re not sacrificing as much audio quality when you listen.

-We’ve all experienced auditory masking.
+We’ve all experienced this.
 Think of the last time you were on the train platform; it may seem like your music was decreasing in volume as the train pulled up, but it wasn’t.
-Instead, your brain prioritized the processing of the low-frequency, loud noise of the train over that of your music.
+Instead, your brain prioritized the processing of the loud noise of the train over your music.
 This is a survival mechanism.
 It was supremely useful during caveman times, but isn’t great if you’re trying to perceive every detail from your tunes.

 Fabric and velour ear pads are your best friends